 The average annual expense ratio for variable annuities is approximately 2 percent.
 Add in another 1 percent for the annual expense fee for the sub-accounts within the annuity, and an investor is looking at a 51 percent reduction in their end return at the end of twenty years.
 If a financial adviser is charging another 1 percent for managing the variable annuity, the variable annuity owner is looking at a 68 percent, or over a two-thirds, reduction in their end return.
 Bet your financial adviser did not explain those numbers to you.

 But even smaller fees can have a decided impact on an investor’s return.
-When we perform an audit for an investor or a pension plan, we use three different metrics : the Active Management Value Ratio, the Active Management Fee Equivalent, the Fiduciary Compliance Ratio and a proprietary stress test.
+When we perform an audit for an investor or a pension plan, we use four different metrics : the Active Management Value Ratio (AMVR) , the Cost-Efficiency Quotient (CEQ), the Fiduciary Prudence Score and a proprietary stress test.

-We have publicly shared the calculation process for the Active Management Value ratio, which allows an investor to evaluate the cost efficiency of an actively managed investment.
+We have publicly shared the calculation process for the AMVR ratio, which allows an investment fiduciaries, investors and investors to evaluate the cost efficiency of an actively managed investment.
 Based upon our own experience, very few actively managed investments can justify their fees, as they fail to outperform less expensive passively managed investments.

 Investors often overlook the impact of risk on an investment’s performance.
 One of the best known risk management formulas is the Sharpe ratio, named after its creator, Nobel Prize winner Dr. William F. Sharpe.
 The Sharpe ratio uses an investment’s return and standard deviation numbers to calculate an investment’s risk adjusted performance.

 Another area that deserves mention is the use of misleading marketing schemes within the financial services industry.
 Ads touting “we’re number 1” are common in financial publications.
 What investors need to realize is that such claims are generally based on relative returns.
 Therefore, if Fund A only lost 20 percent while Fund B lost 22%…Fund A is number 1!
-At the same time, a 20 percent loss is a 20 percent loss, when the original idea was to grow one’s wealth.
-When the market does recover, an investor suffering the 20 percent loss will have to use some of the recovery to make up for such losses.
+At the same time, a 20 percent loss is a 20 percent loss, when the original idea was to increase one’s wealth.
+When the market does recover, an investor suffering the 20 percent loss will have to use some of the recovery to make up for such losses, suffering what another “loss” in the form of an opportunity cost.

 Successful investing does not have to be that hard.
 History has shown that 75 percent of stocks follow the overall trend of the stock market, whether the trend is up or down.
 So despite what your financial adviser may claim about being a market guru, just remember the popular (or unpopular) Wall Street adage – “Don’t confuse brains with a bull market.”